laxmankrishnamurti/Data-Structure-And-Algorithms-JS/02-Practice/01-Learning the basics/05(Recursion)/recursion.md

 parentFunction();
 ```

-This is a type of _infinite recursion_ because when we run the program it will exceed the stack limit because the _printOne_ function will keep calling itself infinite times.
+This is a type of _infinite recursion_ because when we run the program it will exceed the stack limit because the _printOne_ function will keep calling itself infinite times because there no such condition where function will reach and know this is the point where i should stop the function execution.

+**When do we call a function is executed?**

+When the last line of the function is executed then we can call the function is executed.
+But, here after _console.log(1)_ function is waiting for the execution of _printOne()_ and the _printOne()_ itself will also be in the waiting state when it called and the loop will continue until the any function will not return anything.

 **_RangeError_: Maximum call stack size exceeded**